PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/labs/chapter8/Readme.md

 In this lab we will create a Docker Swarm cluster from the very begining.

-1 - Connect to node1 and initialize a new cluster using _docker swarm init_:
+1 - Connect to swarm-node1 and initialize a new cluster using _docker swarm init_:
 ```
-$ vssh node1
+$ vagrant ssh swarm-node1
-vagrant@node1:~$ docker swarm init
+vagrant@swarm-node1:~$ docker swarm init
 Error response from daemon: could not choose an IP address to advertise
 since this system has multiple addresses on different interfaces (10.0.2.15
 on eth0 and 10.10.10.11 on eth1) - specify one with --advertise-addr